 “Upon exposure to gliadin, and specifically to three peptides found in prolamins, the enzyme tissue transglutaminase modifies the protein, and the immune system cross-reacts with the small bowel tissue, causing an inflammatory reaction.”

-This reaction causes villus atrophy, which damages the villi lining of the small intestine.
-In time, the damage caused leads to the body being unable to absorb nutrients properly, which is why vitamin and mineral deficiencies are often found in those who suffer from the coeliac spruce.
+This reaction causes villous atrophy, which damages the villi lining of the small intestine.
+In time, the damage caused leads to the body being unable to absorb nutrients properly, which is why vitamin and mineral deficiencies are often found in those who suffer from the celiac spruce.

 Screening for Coeliac

 It is estimated that one in every 170 people have the disease.
 In some countries one in every 40 people has the disease, in others, the rate is as low as 1 in every 300.

 Fortunately, it is now possible to screen for the disease.
 Given the fact the disease can be prevented simply by eating a gluten-free diet, many countries are encouraging people to be screened, so they can take the necessary steps to stay healthy.

 Given that gluten allergies are so widespread I cover the subject in more detail elsewhere on the site and am adding new information about gluten enteropathy on a monthly basis.
 You will find articles about the disease under the diagnosis/testing tab, as well as the food intolerance tab.
 In addition, there are gluten-free recipe books and food products available in the shop section.
 You can also find out the basics of living gluten-free by reading my short, but yet comprehensive article on the subject.
 All you need to do is to click the link.

 The above is just an overview of the disease.
 If you need more in-depth information you can find it by clicking here.